Andy Panda

 Andy Panda is a cartoon character who starred in his own series of animated cartoon short subjects produced by Walter Lantz.
 These "cartunes" were released by Universal Pictures from 1939 to 1947, and United Artists from 1948 to 1949.
 The title character is an anthropomorphic cartoon character, a cute panda.
-Andy became the second star of the Walter Lantz cartoons after Oswald the Lucky Rabbit.
+Andy became the second star of the Walter Lantz cartoons after Oswald the Lucky Rabbit (formerly).
 He achieved considerable popularity until being eventually supplanted by Woody Woodpecker.